-Repertoire: All competitors must perform a complete work written for solo string instrument or voice (see vocal rep. requirements below) with orchestra.
+Repertoire: All competitors must perform a complete work written for solo wind, brass or percussion instrument or keyboard with orchestra.

-All competitors must perform the entire work from memory, with piano accompaniment.
-Competitors are responsible for engaging their own accompanists and arranging rehearsals with the pianist.
+All competitors must be able to perform the entire work from memory, with piano accompaniment.
+Competitors are responsible for engaging and rehearsing with their accompanist.

-Competitors must provide PDF files of their work (preferably the piano reduction) in advance to the MSSO for use by the judges.
+Competitors must provide four (4) hard copy scores of their work (preferably the piano reduction) by October 7th at 5:00 PM to the MSSO for use by the judges.
+Photocopies are permissible if bound in a 3-ring binder or other binding.
 PDF files are likely available online from IMSLP.